| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

-A Lisp macro is a list whose CAR is macro
+A Lisp macro is a list whose CAR is macro.
+Its CDR should

 be a function; expansion of the macro works by applying the function (with